LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 - Learn and have fun while testing knowledge about Africa.
 - Engage in an interactive quiz game.
-- Compete with other players to achieve high scores.
+- Complete the quiz as many times as you which to achieve highest scores.

 ### Site Owner Goals